roojs/app.Builder.js.depricated/README.txt

 |xns  (namespace) = eg. Gtk/Roo etc.

 |**** anything starting with a pipe is raw data field rather than quoted..

-!listener  anything starting with a ! is a listener..
+each element can have a property listeners which is where the listeners go...